hvarga/tuosde-docker/README.md

 ## Build

-Run the following command in the same folder as this `README.md`:
+Run the following command in the same folder as this `README.md` to build the image from the source:

 ```shell
 podman build -t hvarga/tuosde-docker .